Yevhen Nyshchuk: Public and political active

-Maidan 2004 and 2013-2014
+Maidan 2004 and 2013–2014

 During the Orange Revolution, he was known as the "voice of Maidan."
 He became a moderator on the stage of EuroMaidan 2013–2014, invited by Yuriy Lutsenko.
 He had not participated in any rallies in the previous nine years, despite previous invitations.

 Russian invasion of Ukraine

 During the 2022 Russian invasion of Ukraine, Nyshchuk served in the Armed Forces of Ukraine, stationed in the area around Kyiv.

+Personal life

+Nyshchuk's first wife was actress Oksana Bat'ko-Nyshchuk.
+Their son Oleksa was born around 1995.
+Oksana died in May 2016 after a long illness.
+After that Nyshchuk started dating actress Anastasia Blazhchuk, who is 18 years younger than him.
+The couple entered a civil partnership and has two children: son Yevhen and daughter Anna.